breitnw/popslides/README.md

 # Popslides!
 PopSlides! is a creative way to keep students engaged during everyday lectures.
 Upload slideshows, add competitive and fun quizzes, and monitor students' progress throughout the presentation.
+The program is not yet fully functional.

 ## Instructions for Use
 1. Download node.js at https://nodejs.org.
 Version 16.13.1 or above should work.